JGonnermann/jgonnermann/README.md

 ## ABOUT 👋

-I'm a postdoctoral researcher at [Zuse Institute Berlin](https://www.zib.de/) working in the [IOL Lab](https://www.zib.de/members/pokutta) led by Sebastian Pokutta, where I a, respomnsible for the research area 'Humans and AI'.
+I'm a postdoctoral researcher at [Zuse Institute Berlin](https://www.zib.de/) working in the [IOL Lab](https://www.zib.de/members/pokutta) led by Sebastian Pokutta, where I a, responsible for the research area ['Humans and AI'](https://iol.zib.de/research/iol-human.html).

 ### About My Research